Marc Rich, 'King of Oil' pardoned by Clinton, dies at 78

 It became a highly successful trading firm and a much feared adversary in energy, metals, minerals, grains and sugar markets.

 Rich later sold that company, which became Glencore International AG, and set up the Marc Rich Group.
-Rich was known for charitable donations through his Doron Foundation to Zurich's Jewish community.
+Rich was known for charitable donations through his Doron Foundation and to Zurich's Jewish community.

 Glencore Xstrata Chief Executive Ivan Glasenberg said: "He was a friend and one of the great pioneers of the commodities trading industry, founding the company that became Glencore."